-Term Definition Full Field of View (FFOV) The expression for FOV specified by the diameter (angular or spatial) of the FOV or the half-angle for a general cone.
+Term Definition Full Field of View (FFOV) The expression for FOV specified by the diameter (angular or spatial) of the FOV or the half- angle for a general cone.
 Half Field of View (HFOV) The expression for FOV specified by the radius (angular or spatial) of the FOV for a circular cone or the half-angle for a general cone.
-Irradiance Irradiance is the radiant flux through a surface per unit area.
+Irradiance Irradiance is the time-averaged (over a period much greater than the bit period for non-burst waveforms or much greater than the burst period for burst-mode waveforms) radiant flux through a measurement plane per unit area.
 The SI unit for irradiance is the watt per square meter (W/m^2).
 Line Code A pattern of voltage, current, or photons used to represent digital data transmitted down a transmission line.
-[4] Line Rate The gross bitrate of the physical layer of a communications channel.
-Line Rate may also be referred to as the "raw bitrate," "data signaling rate," "gross data transfer rate," or "uncoded transmission rate."
+[4] Line Rate The gross bit rate of the physical layer of a communications channel.
+Line Rate may also be referred to as the "raw bit rate," "data signaling rate," "gross data transfer rate," or "uncoded transmission rate."
 [4] Modulation The process of varying one or more properties of a periodic waveform, called the carrier signal, with a separate signal called the modulation signal that typically contains information to be transmitted.
 [4] Modulation Index (MI) The ratio of the modulation excursions of a signal to the level of the unmodulated carrier.
 Packet Error Rate The ratio of number of Ethernet packets received in error to total number of transmitted Ethernet packets.
 Polarization Extinction Ratio (PER) The extinction ratio for orthogonal polarizations.
 Pseudo- Random Binary Sequence A pseudorandom binary sequence (PRBS) is a binary sequence that, while generated with a deterministic algorithm, is difficult to predict and exhibits statistical behavior like a truly random sequence.
 Radiance Radiance is the radiant flux transmitted, emitted, or received by a given surface per unit solid angle.
-The SI unit for radiance is the watt per square meter per (W/m^2/per steradian).
-Solid Angle The angles defining the sensor, including, FOV and FOR, shall be expressed as a solid angle, typically specified in steradians, square degrees, or square radians.
-Alternatively, and perhaps more commonly, the solid angle of the sensor may be expressed in degrees, which means, by default, the solid angle defined by equal apex angles of a pyramid's intersection with a sphere, which defines a spherical cap on a unit sphere.
-This represents a square sensor's projection onto a sphere.
-Deviations of this pyramidal definition are permitted, the most common being a conical approximation, however such deviations must be explicitly annotated.
-User Rate The net bitrate of the communications channel.
+The SI unit for radiance is the watt per square meter per ($W/m^2/steradian$).
+User Rate The net bit rate of the communications channel.
 This is exclusive of protocol overhead (e.g., FEC).
 User Rate may also be referred to as the "payload rate" or "effective data rate."
 The User Rate is always less than or equal to the Channel Capacity .
 [4]